Renewable energy debate: Economics and viability

-Renewable energy technologies are getting cheaper, through technological change and through the benefits of mass production and market competition.
-A 2011 IEA report said: "A portfolio of renewable energy technologies is becoming cost-competitive in an increasingly broad range of circumstances, in some cases providing investment opportunities without the need for specific economic support," and added that "cost reductions in critical technologies, such as wind and solar, are set to continue."
+Renewable energy technologies are getting cheaper through technological change and through the benefits of mass production and market competition.
+A 2011 IEA report said, "A portfolio of renewable energy technologies is becoming cost-competitive in an increasingly broad range of circumstances, in some cases providing investment opportunities without the need for specific economic support," and added that "cost reductions in critical technologies, such as wind and solar, are set to continue."
 As of 2011, there have been substantial reductions in the cost of solar and wind technologies:

 The price of PV modules per MW has fallen by 60 percent since the summer of 2008, according to Bloomberg New Energy Finance estimates, putting solar power for the first time on a competitive footing with the retail price of electricity in a number of sunny countries.
 Wind turbine prices have also fallen – by 18 percent per MW in the last two years – reflecting, as with solar, fierce competition in the supply chain.
 Further improvements in the levelised cost of energy for solar, wind and other technologies lie ahead, posing a growing threat to the dominance of fossil fuel generation sources in the next few years.

-Hydro-electricity and geothermal electricity produced at favourable sites are now the cheapest way to generate electricity.
+Hydro-electricity and geothermal electricity produced at favorable sites are now the cheapest way to generate electricity.
 Renewable energy costs continue to drop, and the levelised cost of electricity (LCOE) is declining for wind power, solar photovoltaic (PV), concentrated solar power (CSP) and some biomass technologies.
 Wind and Solar are able to produce electricity for 20-40% of the year.

 Renewable energy is also the most economic solution for new grid-connected capacity in areas without cheap fossil fuels.
 As the cost of renewable power falls, the scope of economically viable applications increases.
 Renewable technologies are now often the most economic solution for new generating capacity.
 Where "oil-fired generation is the predominant power generation source (e.g. on islands, off-grid and in some countries) a lower-cost renewable solution almost always exists today".

 As of 2012, renewable power generation technologies accounted for around half of all new power generation capacity additions globally.
 In 2011, additions included 41 gigawatt (GW) of new wind power capacity, 30 GW of PV, 25 GW of hydro-electricity, 6 GW of biomass, 0.5 GW of CSP, and 0.1 GW of geothermal power.
 Hydropower provides 16.3% of the world's electricity.
 When combined with the other renewables wind, geothermal, solar, biomass and waste: together they make up 21.7% of electricity generation worldwide in 2013.